Characterization of drive-induced unwanted state transitions in superconducting circuits: Time-resolved two-tone spectroscopy from the ground and excited states

 In principle, all intrinsic multi-photon resonances associated with Eq.~\eqref{eq:Hamitlonian_appendix} can be systematically predicted by extracting the Floquet modes.
 By appropriate analysis of the Floquet modes (described in detail below) we produce both the ``overlap'' plots \cite{Xiao2023} that provide a birds-eye view of DUST as well as the ``branch-analysis'' plots \cite{Shillito2022, Cohen2023, Dumas_2024_Ionization} to assign transmon-eigenstate indices to Floquet modes.

 We first diagonalize the undriven transmon Hamiltonian in \texttt{scqubits} \cite{scqubits1,*scqubits2}, and express Eq.~\eqref{eq:Hamitlonian_appendix} in this new basis:

 where $|j_{t}\rangle$ is the $j^{\text{th}}$ eigenstate of the transmon and $n_{ij}=\langle i_t|\hat n|j_t\rangle$.
 We then extract from \eqref{eq:transmon_diag} the Floquet modes $\{ \ket{\tilde{j}_t(\xi, \omega_d)} \}$ expressed in the basis of the undriven transmon eigenstates $\{\ket{j_t}\}$ \cite{floquet2024, qutip1, *qutip2}.
 We have written explicitly the dependence of the Floquet modes on the drive frequency $\omega_{d}$ and phase displacement $\xi$ (c.f.
 Eq.~\eqref{eq:app_xi}).
 As the junction response depends on the detuning from resonance, we express the drive strength in terms of $\xi$, as opposed to $E_{d}$, to compare results across different $\omega_{d}$.
 To compare with the experimental results, we perform these Floquet simulations over the same range of drive frequencies as in Fig.~\ref{fig:landscape}.
 We additionally scan over drive amplitudes $0\leq\xi^2\leq2$, such that the induced ac-Stark shift (energy difference between $\ket{\tilde{0}_t}$ and $\ket{\tilde{1}_t}$) ranges up to $\alpha_q$, consistent with the experiment.
+In our simulations the drive strength interval is chosen to be $\delta\xi^2=0.005$, matching that of the experimental scan, which corresponds to a step size in Stark shift of approximately 460 kHz.
 In all cases, we truncate to 25 states in the transmon Hilbert space.
 We discuss further below how we assign a transmon-eigenstate label $j$ to the Floquet mode $\{ \ket{\tilde{j}_t(\xi, \omega_d)} \}$.

 \begin{subsection}{Hybridization parameter method} The off-resonant microwave drive primarily induces two effects.
 The first is the aforementioned multi-photon resonances.
 The second and less interesting effect is the ac-stark shift, which causes the overlap of the Floquet mode with the associated bare transmon eigenstate to decrease with increasing drive strength (even in the absence of DUST).
 To disentangle these effects, we utilize the ``ideal-displaced state'' \cite{Xiao2023, Kurilovich2025} which is constructed by fitting a 2D polynomial to the Floquet modes in drive amplitude and frequency space.